JasminDreasond/Tiny-Dices/README.md

     dice.roll([10, 10], true); // Rolls 2d10 starting from 0 🥳🎲
     ```

-  - 🧪 Roll a custom set of dice with zero and infinity:
+  - 🧪 Roll a custom set of dice with zero and infinity:md-assets/tiny-crypto-suite.jpg

     ```js
     dice.roll([4, 8, 6], true, true); // Rolls d4, d8, and d6 from 0 with infinite spin ⚙️🎲